JToton/Accessibility-Refactoring-Challenge/README.md

 • Images that are nested within the HTML and CSS to be presented on screen.

 ## Contributions
-• Contribuation is not welcome and or accepted.
+• Contribuation are not welcome and or accepted.
 • This project is a graded assignment that will reflect my progress within the first 1 to 2 weeks of class.
 • Any and all changes will not benifit the creator of this repository and will be removed immediately.